DJ AM: Learjet 60 crash

 In June 2008, Goldstein and Travis Barker began collaborating under the name TRV$DJAM.
 They performed at the 2008 MTV Video Music Awards on September 7, 2008.
 On September 19, after performing at a college event, he and Barker were aboard a Learjet 60 when it crashed upon takeoff in Columbia, South Carolina.
-The crash killed both crew members and the other two passengers, a security guard and Barker's assistant, critically injuring Goldstein and Barker.
+The crash killed both crew members and the other two passengers, Barker's security guard and personal assistant, critically injuring Goldstein and Barker.
 Goldstein suffered third-degree burns to his arm and parts of his head.

 Both he and Barker were transported to the Joseph M. Still Burn Center in Augusta, Georgia.
 Moore flew to be by Goldstein's side, and the media reported that they were dating again.
 He was released on September 26, 2008, and was expected to make a full recovery.
 In December 2008, Goldstein filed a civil lawsuit against the plane's charter company, Learjet and Goodyear tires; the suit claimed negligence on the part of the pilots, and a manufacturing defect on part of the plane.
 He asked for damages for pain and suffering, mental anguish, disfigurement and loss of earnings.
 The lawsuit was settled by his estate in 2010, a year after his death.